stdweird/maven-tools/Getting_started.md

 `prove` only runs files with a `.t` suffix; any other files are ignored.
 This allows you to create any helper modules for the unittests themself under the `src/test/perl` directory (`src/test/perl` is added to the perl `@INC` via the `prove` commandline).

+The tests run the modules that are preprocessed by `mvn` in the `target/lib/perl` directory.
+The preprocessing does e.g. the templating of the `%{author}`.
+It also means that any perl messages that have a line number in them, are from the templated files (so there's some offset to take into account).

 If you want to run a single unittest, add `-Dunittest=name_of_test.t` to the `mvn` commandline.